STUDY JAPANESE ONLINE WITH NATIVES HERE

 Manji - The Swastika in Anime, Manga and Japanese Culture

-Did you know that the swastika in Japanese is called manji do you often appear in anime and manga?
-In this article, we will see various presences of swastika in Japanese Culture.
+Did you know that the swastika which in Japanese is called manji often appears in anime and manga?
+In this article, we will see various instances of the swastika in Japanese Culture.

 In the West, swastikas are often censored, criticized and viewed with hateful looks because of Nazism.
 Do anime and manga face it the same way?